jazzsequence/wpnext-test/wp-content/plugins/mailpoet/readme.txt

 6. WooCommerce emails

 == Changelog ==

+= 4.42.1 - 2024-01-30 =
+* Improved: Display sender domain authentication notices in Automations;
+* Improved: Added Domain Authentication to the onboarding tasks;
+* Fixed: Post notification emails can become stuck;
+* Fixed: Some legacy automatic emails where not visible in the new automations listing page.

+= 4.42.0 - 2024-01-22 =
+* Updated: minimum required WooCommerce version to 8.4;
+* Improved: Made it obvious that list names may be visible to subscribers;
+* Improved: Sending rules for big senders;
+* Improved: AutomateWoo and MailPoet work now together in the Checkout-Block of WooCommerce;
+* Fixed: A notice was not closeable;
+* Fixed: In some instances sending seemed blocked by a SendingQueue error related to a NewsletterLinkEntity.

+= 4.41.3 - 2024-01-16 =
+* Added: a new segment for "Number of orders with coupon code";
+* Improved: move legacy Welcome and WooCommerce emails to Automations;
+* Improved: Sender email input validation for DMARC and other verification records;
+* Fixed: Some HTML markup fixes in the admin;
+* Fixed: Do not attempt to queue a newsletter notification for already published posts;
+* Fixed: The trash button on the newsletter stats page deleted a newsletter permanently.

+= 4.41.2 - 2024-01-11 =
+* Improved: notices in the banners now indicate that the new sending rules will be enforced on February 1st.

+= 4.41.1 - 2024-01-10 =
+* Fixed: Partially verified domains could not be re-verified

+= 4.41.0 - 2024-01-03 =
+* Added: notices about new sender domain requirements;
+* Added: support for DMARC record on sender domains;
+* Updated: minimum required WooCommerce version to 8.3;
+* Fixed: incorrect results for "was sent" segment;
+* Fixed: incorrect "Sent on" time displayed on Email listing page;
+* Fixed: error when activating an invalid automation;
+* Fixed: emoji support in email body for DBs with utf8 encoding;
+* Fixed: incorrect results when using "all of" condition for "purchased in category" segment.

+= 4.40.0 - 2023-12-12 =
+* Added: MailPoet integration with WooCommerce Multi-Channel dashboard;
+* Added: automation template detail with steps preview;
+* Updated: minimum required WordPress version to 6.3;
+* Fixed: Email editor text toolbox overlay when browser is zoomed in;
+* Fixed: an error when searching stats for emails sent to large lists.

+= 4.39.0 - 2023-12-04 =
+* Improved: Some translations got rephrased;
+* Improved: dropped support for PHP 7.3, MailPoet now requires at least PHP 7.4;
+* Fixed: missing gap between date and time when scheduling email;
+* Fixed: too much space on the send page.

+= 4.38.0 - 2023-11-27 =
+* Improved: warn users on PHP 7.4 about outdated PHP version;
+* Improved: landing page layout;
+* Improved: the Upgrade page is more concise;
+* Fixed: deprecation warnings.

+= 4.37.0 - 2023-11-20 =
+* Updated: upcoming Black Friday sale dates;
+* Improved: add label for remove segment condition button;
+* Improved: link to the upgrade page from Black Friday banner;
+* Improved: automation templates design.

+= 4.36.0 - 2023-11-14 =
+* Updated: design of the section that shows multiple conditions when creating or editing segments;
+* Fixed: unsubscriber token issue introduced in the last release;
+* Fixed: automation editing UI issues;
+* Fixed: issue with the formatting of the paragraph block in the form editor.

+= 4.35.1 - 2023-11-07 =
+* Added: "order created", "order cancelled", and "order completed" automation triggers;
+* Added: when an API key is already connected to another website, link to a support page on how to reset the website;
+* Updated: composer dependencies;
+* Updated: minimum required WooCommerce version to 8.0;
+* Improved: notice when a MailPoet subscription is waiting for review;
+* Improved: prevent invalid segments from breaking MailPoet pages;
+* Improved: importing cleaned list flow;
+* Fixed: error when editing automation with AutomateWoo active;
+* Fixed: link to Lists from Manage Subscription page settings.

+= 4.35.0 - 2023-10-31 =
+* Added: "number of emails received", "number of clicks", and "first order" segments.

+= 4.34.0 - 2023-10-25 =
+* Improved: minor changes and fixes.

+= 4.33.0 - 2023-10-24 =
+* Added: drag-to-scroll in the automation editor;
+* Added: "if/else" automation step to allow branching automations based on subscribers' behaviours and purchase history (paid feature);
+* Updated: composer dependencies;
+* Improved: declared compatibility with Checkout Blocks;
+* Improved: removed "MailPoet account connected" from onboarding step if MailPoet is set up in the background;
+* Improved: segment options are sorted alphabetically in all languages;
+* Changed: replace pQuery's "html" with "toString" method when encoding email content.
+This can affect how tags and tag-like entries are interpreted;
+* Fixed: missing spacing in Email editor block settings;
+* Fixed: due to some library conflicts, option to insert an image from Media Library is missing in Form editor.

 = 4.32.0 - 2023-10-16 =
 * Added: option to create new segment from the send page;